Today's Menu for the Emiya Family

 Today's Menu for the Emiya Family (衛宮さんちの今日のごはん, Emiya-sanchi no Kyō no Gohan) is a Japanese manga series written and illustrated by TAa.
-The series has been serialized on Kadokawa Shoten's Young Ace Up website since January 26, 2016, and has been collected in eleven tankōbon volumes as of March 25, 2025.
+The series has been serialized on Kadokawa Shoten's Young Ace Up website since January 26, 2016, and has been collected in twelve tankōbon volumes as of March 26, 2026.
 The manga is licensed in North America by Denpa.
 They released its first English volume on March 13, 2019.
 It is a spin-off of Type-Moon's Fate/stay night series, set in an alternate universe where the Fifth Holy Grail War resolved with most of the characters surviving and later becoming friends and neighbours.
-The series revolves around the protagonist Shirō Emiya's daily life cooking various types of Japanese cuisine for his family and friends.
+The series revolves around the protagonist Shirou Emiya's daily life cooking various types of Japanese cuisine for his family and friends.
 A thirteen-episode original net animation adaptation by Ufotable aired monthly from January 25, 2018, to January 1, 2019.

 Synopsis

-The story takes place in an alternate universe resembling Fate/hollow ataraxia where Shirō Emiya lives peacefully with his family and friends in Fuyuki City.
-It focuses on Shirō cooking various types of Japanese cuisine for his family and friends throughout the year's four seasons.
+The story takes place in an alternate universe resembling Fate/hollow ataraxia where Shirou Emiya lives peacefully with his family and friends in Fuyuki City.
+It focuses on Shirou cooking various types of Japanese cuisine for his family and friends throughout the year's four seasons.

-There’s also an anime adaptation with 13 episodes, each focusing on different recipes and the characters’ interactions.
+There is also an anime adaptation with 13 episodes, each focusing on different recipes and the characters' interactions.

 Media

 Manga

 Today's Menu for the Emiya Family, written and illustrated by TAa, began serialisation on Kadokawa Shoten's Young Ace Up website since January 26, 2016.
-Eleven tankōbon volumes have been released as of March 25, 2025.
+Twelve tankōbon volumes have been released as of March 26, 2026.
 A special edition of volume 6 including a recipe book was also released alongside the standard volume.
 North American manga publishing company Denpa has licensed the series and released the first English print volume on March 12, 2019.
 The manga has also been licensed in Taiwan and Thailand.